engage-so/engage-so.github.io/_docs/guides/connecting-user-data.md

 - Current usage for the month - at regular intervals, hourly maybe
 - Signup date - onboarding

 Next, review your list and strike out attributes that you will not need for customer messaging.
 The attributes list for MInt looks good so far, so no need to strike anything out.
-The name will be useful for identifying the customer.
-Email is where messages will be sent.
-The plan name is good for targeting customers in particular plans–we may need to give them additional features and tell them about it.
-Same for address.
+The name will be useful for identifying the customer. <strong>Email</strong> is where messages will be sent. <strong>Plan</strong> is good for targeting customers in particular plans–we may need to give them additional features and tell them about it.
+Same for <strong>Address</strong>.
 If there is a downtime in an area, we can send a broadcast to notify people in that location.
-We may not need usage for communication but we can create a segment for users above a particular threshold for data analysis.
-We can even use create an automation to automatically send a notification of high usage when they enter the segment.
-We can also create an automation to automatically check in and ask if everything is good if after a week, usage is below a threshold.
+We may not need <strong>Current usage for the month</strong> for communication but we can create a segment for users above a particular threshold for data analysis.
+We can even create an automation to automatically send a notification of high usage when they enter the segment.
+We can also create an automation to automatically check in and ask if everything is good if after a week, <strong>Current usage for the month</strong> is below a threshold.

 For event tracking, we will follow the same steps.
 Once we have our event list, we can narrow down to the important customer actions/events: